AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

   --img_size IMG_SIZE   Image size for the model.
   --img_ch IMG_CH       Number of channels for the model.
   --marker MARKER       Marker of dataset to use.
-  --tile_img            Dump cluster tile images.
+  --tile_img            Flag to dump cluster tile images.
   --extensive           Flag to dump test set cluster images in addition to train.
   --additional_as_fold  Flag to specify if additional H5 file will be used for cross-validation.